acoustic-content-samples/wchtools-cli/README.md

     wchtools delete -c -v --tag "My Test Article" wchtools delete -t --tag "Sample Article"

-  Note:  The Watson Content Hub API will not allow you to delete types that are still referenced by content, and this version of the wchtools delete command only allows for deletion of a single artifact type, by name, at a time.
+  Note:  The Acoustic Content API will not allow you to delete types that are still referenced by content, and this version of the wchtools delete command only allows for deletion of a single artifact type, by name, at a time.

 #### Deleting content by the name of the content type that the content is associated with